Welcome to the BIC!

 The McConnell Brain Imaging Centre is everything about neuroimaging

 2015 marks our first 30 years as the McConnell Brain Imaging Centre.
 We have celebrated this anniversary landmark on Feb.
 11 with 350 attendees, at an exciting scientific and social event.

-The BIC is one of the world largest research centres entirely dedicated to neuroimaging.
-The research and service platform is integrated to a flagship institute for neuroscience research and a neurological/neurosurgical hospital: the Montreal Neurological Institute at McGill University, a top research-intensive university.
+The BIC is one of the world largest research centres and service platform entirely dedicated to neuroimaging.
+Our center is integrated to a flagship institute for neuroscience research and a neurological/neurosurgical hospital: the Montreal Neurological Institute at McGill University, a top research-intensive university.

 A productive research centre